Randy-Hodges/BTD6-Autoplay/README.md

 >Quick tip: You can easily copy your mouse position when planning to place monkeys by using the copy_mouse_position.py script.
 This is located in the root folder.

 ### Things to be aware of
-- Since the latest BTD6 update, the current Workshop script no longer beats the Workshop map
+- As BTD6 gets updates and balance changes, the costs and power levels of different towers can change which could cause certain scripts to fail.
+If this happens and you want to use the code, you can update the action scripts and/or update costs in monkey_info.py.
-- All placements were made using my computer screen's measurements with the default resolution of the game.
-This may or may not affect performance on your computer.
+- All placements were made with the standard 1920x1080 resolution of the game.
+Other resolutions may cause the code to fail.
-- Not all of the monkey upgrade costs have been added.
+- Not all of the monkey upgrade costs have been added (only the costs of monkeys I used were added).
 When adding a new monkey, make sure to check monkey_info.py to see if the upgrade costs are there.
 If they aren't and you want to use that new monkey, just add in the monkey costs into the monkey_info dictionary.

 ### To do
-- Scale placement of monkeys with different resolutions of the game.
 - Add in the missing upgrade costs into monkey_info.py
-- Update the workshop script to beat the level.
+- Check/Update action scripts so that they actually beat the levels (Last verified in September of 2020).
 - Move the clicking-only methods to their own file.
-- Containerize the whole project for deployment on other computers that don't have the necessary packages.
+- Containerize the whole project with docker for deployment on other computers that don't have the necessary packages.